 Chemotherapy and some other drugs can be health hazards to caregivers who work with the patients receiving these medicines.
 The drugs can sometimes irritate the skin or cause other side effects if the medicine soaks into the skin or gets into the eyes.
 For this reason, you and St. Jude staff members must follow important safety precautions each time your child receives these drugs.
 Chemo safety precautions include wearing protective gear and following the guidelines for during and after receiving chemo.

 Safety during chemo

 The staff members who give your child chemo will wear gloves and gowns.
 They might wear face shields or goggles if there is a risk of splashing or spilling.
 The staff also might ask you to wear gloves during the time your child receives these medicines.

 Please tell the staff right away if you see one of these medicines spilled or if the medicine leaks out from any equipment.
 Do not try to clean up a spill yourself.

 Safety after chemo

 For 48 hours after your child receives chemo, all body fluids can contain these drugs.
 During this time, all caregivers must follow safety precautions.
-A nurse will place a yellow armband on your child when starting the chemo or any other drug that could pose a hazard to caregivers.
-The nurse will write dates and times on the armband to remind everyone of when the 48-hour precautions will begin and when they will end.
+A nurse will place a yellow sticker on your child’s armband when starting the chemo or any other drug that could pose a hazard to caregivers.
+The sticker will tell staff members your child has received chemo within the past 48 hours.